Monday, March 3, 2025

 The Medieval vibe is one of the targets but we are not limited by this because dungeon synth as a genre is quite deep and consists of much more than just Medieval vibes.
 For example when we were researching this genre we found Jurassic age-like dungeon synth or more specifically witchcraft dungeon synth subgenres, so this gives us much more space to create deeper meaning and a wider spectrum of music.
 Maybe one day we will add mammoth synth elements to our music, only time will tell.

-How much potential does your sound have for growth, though you've only just begun putting it together?
+How much potential does your sound which you've begun putting it togetherhave for growth?

 As I mentioned, dungeon synth has lots of subgenres so even only adding elements from subgenres can help us to develop our sound.
 But initially we play death metal that by its own has lots of variations and we don’t forget about doom metal, so I can say that we have a very wide space of variations we can use, modify and create something new out of it.
 Only time will tell what we will do but I assure you we will have a hell of a journey on our way of making our own alchemical music.